Malignant Peritoneal Mesothelioma

 The best chance you have of a good prognosis for peritoneal mesothelioma is with an early diagnosis.
 Finding out about it in the early stages gives you more treatment options.
 Aggressive, early treatments can increase the amount of time patients spend without visible cancer and allow patients to feel good longer.

-It is important to discuss the potential risks and complications with your medical care team to ensure you are making the right decision.
+It is important to discuss the potential risks and complications with your medical care team to ensure you make the right decision.
 Choosing a team that has experience with mesothelioma can be very helpful.

 The best survival rates are seen with patients who undergo cytoreductive surgery plus HIPEC.
 A 2017 study involved twenty-nine mesothelioma patients who received surgery followed by heated chemotherapy.
 Nearly three-quarters of the patients lived longer than five years after treatment, a big improvement in overall survival times.[9]